History of OECD in Timeline

 In June 2022, during the annual OECD Ministerial Council Meeting, the Roadmaps for the Accession to the OECD Convention for Brazil, Bulgaria, Croatia, Peru and Romania were adopted.

-The OECD operated on a two-year budget determined by member countries with annual revenues over €900 million in 2023.
+In 2023, the OECD operated on a two-year budget determined by member countries, with annual revenues exceeding €900 million during the 2023–2024 reporting period.

 March 2024: Roadmaps for Accession Adopted with Argentina and Indonesia